porto-o/Data-analyst-roadmap/README.md

 **Days 41-50: Data Visualization**

 * Learn the basics of data visualization principles
-* Use Tableau or Power BI to create data visualizations
+* Use Tableau to create data visualizations
 * Create interactive data visualizations
 * Create a data visualization dashboard
 * Use data visualization to tell a story
+* Try again but with Power BI

 **Days 51-60: Communication**